Programmerahmad30/-Dashboard-Data-Orders-Excel-Analysis-Project/README.md

 📊 Dashboard Data Orders – Excel Analysis Project

+🤖 AI Assistance

+This project was developed with the help of AI tools to enhance analysis and reporting.

+Used Claude AI to support:
+Report writing and structuring
+Data interpretation and insights generation
+Improving clarity and presentation of findings

+Note: All analysis, dashboard design, and implementation were done by me.
+AI was used only as a supporting tool.

 📌 Overview

 This project presents a comprehensive Excel dashboard for analyzing food order data.